|

 809. responsibility

-the social force that binds you to the courses of action demanded by that force
+the social force that binds you to a course of action

 810. responsible